Evolution of Microsoft Windows: 1985 – 2009

 Windows 2.86 (1989)

 Windows 3.0 (1990)

-This is the third major released of Microsoft Windows with a improved set of Windows icons and applications like File Manager, Program Manager that is still being used in today’s Windows.
+This is the third major release of Microsoft Windows with an improved set of Windows icons and applications like File Manager and Program Manager that is still being used in today’s Windows.
 This 22 May 1990 released operating system is then replaced by Windows 3.1 two years later.

 Windows 3.1 (1992)

 Windows 3.1 is probably the earliest Windows most of us are familiar with.
 Windows 3.1 and later Windows 3.1x is an upgrade to Windows 3.0 with bug fixes and multimedia support.

 The first Windows New Technology (NT) was introduced.
 It maintains consistency with Windows 3.1, a well-established home and business operating system at the time, the new Windows NT operating system began with version 3.1.
 Unlike Windows 3.1, however, Windows NT 3.1 was a 32-bit operating system.